So Wrong/You're Stronger Than Me

-This would be Cline's last EP collection that would be released in her lifetime, as she would be killed in a plane crash less than a year later in March 1963.
-However, several other EP's would be released following her death.
+This was Cline's last EP collection that was released in her lifetime, as she was killed in a plane crash less than a year later in March 1963.
+However, several other EPs would be released following her death.
 The cover photo for So Wrong/You're Stronger Than Me was taken by photographer, Hal Buksbaum.

 Although not released as a single, "You're Stronger Than Me" was also covered by George Strait on his 2000 album titled George Strait.